GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/introduction.rst

 In a real world scenarios, it's interpretation is 10+ times faster than LuaJIT without JIT (and can be even faster than LuaJIT with JIT).
 Even more important for embedded scripting languages, its interop with C++ is extremely fast (both-ways), an order of magnitude faster than most other popular scripting languages.
-Fast calls from C++ to daScript allow you to use daScript for simple stored procedures, and makes it an ECS/Data Oriented Design friendly language.
+Fast calls from C++ to Daslang allow you to use Daslang for simple stored procedures, and makes it an ECS/Data Oriented Design friendly language.
-Fast calls to C++ from daScript allow you to write performant scripts which are processing host (C++) data, and rely on bound host (C++) functions.
+Fast calls to C++ from Daslang allow you to write performant scripts which are processing host (C++) data, and rely on bound host (C++) functions.

 It also allows Ahead-of-Time compilation, which is not only possible on all platforms (unlike JIT), but also always faster/not-slower (JIT is known to sometimes slow down scripts).

-daScript already has implemented AoT (C++ transpiler) which produces code more or less similar with C++11 performance of the same program.
+Daslang already has implemented AoT (C++ transpiler) which produces code more or less similar with C++11 performance of the same program.

 `Table with performance comparisons on a synthetic samples/benchmarks
 <https://docs.google.com/spreadsheets/d/1y1G4exD4J9o3kPYw6Y-eaVoffbJ5h_mWVG121wp2k9s/htmlview>`_.